 The solution to getting the best views on Slide Mountain

 Enjoy other viewpoints on the mountain.
 There are nice viewpoints on the Curtis – Ormsbee Trail and above its junction with the Burroughs Range Trail.
 Spend time enjoying these.

-Really the prized views are past the summit heading toward Cornell Mountain.
-In fact, in a short distance from the summit, you will find several fine views like the one we call the “diving board”.
+The prized views are past the summit heading toward Cornell Mountain.
+In fact, in a short distance from the peak, you will find several fine vistas like the one we call the “diving board.”

 Head for the views by continuing on the Burroughs Range Trail — but know you’ll lose elevation.
-If you have the stamina, these are must see views.
-A bonus is that along the way you’ll reach one of the best springs in these Mountains.
+If you have the stamina, these are must-see views.
+A bonus is that you’ll reach one of the best springs in these Mountains along the way.

 Slide Mountain is a wonderful peak.
 If you are looking for a “wilderness” experience, you may want to stay away from it in season or take some of the less-traveled paths to the top.
 In the spring, summer, or fall, you will surely share the summit with many other hikers.

 Slide Mountain trail map